The Internet has been improving every day since the beginning. But one thing had remained compromised:

 So, all the databases owned by these tech giants will just be dumb hard drives which store encrypted data and can access nothing because they don’t have a key.

-A new internet with blockchain will still have all the traditional internet infrastructure like downloading a browser, registering the domain, searching for query and everything.
+A new internet will still have all the traditional internet infrastructure like downloading a browser, registering the domain, searching for query and everything.

 But, The Decentralized Internet has a completely new design than the traditional one.

-One of the most ambitious companies in the space is SAFE Network, which is trying to use blockchain technology to overcome pitfalls of current internet.
+One of the most ambitious companies in the space is SAFE Network, which is trying to use decentralization technology to overcome pitfalls of current internet.

 Let’s see what good are they doing and why are they doing so: